damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 4. Choose which labels are relevant to the issue.
 If you are unsure about what certain labels are for, head up to the Labels page ([CE](https://gitlab.com/gitlab-org/gitlab-ce/labels) or [EE](https://gitlab.com/gitlab-org/gitlab-ee/labels)) and read the descriptions.
-The Engineering handbook also provides [good hints](https://about.gitlab.com/handbook/engineering/workflow/#labelling-issues) on how to choose the right label.
+The Engineering handbook provides [good hints](https://about.gitlab.com/handbook/engineering/workflow/#labelling-issues) on how to choose the right label.
 5. Unless you know what you are doing, do not
     - assign someone to the issue